First-time gun owners at risk for suicide, major study confirms

 “Many suicide attempts are impulsive, and the crisis that leads to them is fleeting,” Miller said.
 “The method you use largely determines whether you live or die.
 And if you use a gun, you are far more likely to die than with other methods, like taking pills.
 With guns, you usually do not get a second chance.”

-Other authors on the study included scientists at the University of California, Davis; Erasmus University in Rotterdam, and the University of Melbourne.
+Other authors on the study included scientists at the University of California, Davis; Erasmus University in Rotterdam, in the Netherlands; and the University of Melbourne, in Australia.
 It was financed by the Fund for a Safer Future and the Joyce Foundation, both of which have supported research on gun ownership, and by Stanford.

 As rigorous as the findings are, they are not likely to move most gun-rights proponents, who emphasize the idea that people need guns for protection.

-The study did not include detailed information on individual owners that could have shown they were at greater risk for suicide, like medical histories or personal circumstances, such as living alone.
-But most risk factors for suicide, like persistent mental distress and drug use, tend not to differ much between gun owners and non-owners, previous studies have found.
-Any unseen factor that could account for the findings would have to raise suicide risk by 10 times in owners, compared to nonowners, and there were no such candidates, the authors of the new study said.
+The study did not examine owners’ detailed information like medical histories or personal circumstances — such as living alone — that could have shown they were at greater risk for suicide.
+But most risk factors for suicide, like persistent mental distress and drug use, tend not to differ much between gun owners and nonowners, previous studies have found.
+Any unseen factor that could account for the findings would have to raise suicide risk by 10 times in owners, compared with nonowners, and there were no such candidates, the authors of the new study said.

 “They really questioned their own results and tested many alternate hypotheses to account for their results,” Street said.
 “To me, this makes the findings more compelling still.”